1m1-github/FairInbox/README.md

 ## Security
 The off-DLT code contains vanilla js and html only (future: use WASM instead of js).
 No js frameworks or libs are used besides the DLT sdk, js-sha512 and the wallet connector sdk.
 This minimizes the risk of injecting malicious code.

+## Learned subjective internal ordering using LLMs
+As the theory asks, we choose the learning algorithm (information) as an LLM because our data consists of text.
+LLMs can understand, given enough examples, and with privacy (your own LLM) that a user can choose this forecasted strategy vs random, which gives a partial ordering overall

 ## Stream
 Dev of the project was/is streamed best-effort: https://www.youtube.com/@1m1-yt/streams